philipmjohnson/ics-syllabus/README.md

-# ICS Syllabus Manager

-A simple Meteor app for managing ICS syllabuses, including:
+Provides support for managing ICS course syllabuses.
+Login at: http://icssyllabusmanager.meteor.com/

 * Use of [Differential boilerplate](boilerplate.md)
 * Login using UH CAS, restricted to ICS faculty accounts.